Cybersecurity News: MFA fatigue hacking, Senate blasts counterintelligence, Australian telco breach

 U-Haul data breach exposed data of more than 2 million clients

 The moving and storage rental company started an investigation that concluded that the hackers accessed customers’ PII between November 5, 2021, and April 5, 2022.
-U-Haul traced the data breach to a contract search tool that allows access to rental contracts for U-Haul customers.
+The data breach was traced back to a contract search tool that allows access to rental contracts for U-Haul customers.
 However, the customer data breach did not expose any payment card information since the tool does not access that information.

 Twitter password reset bug exposed user accounts